-Following the liberalisation of the electricity industry since the early 1990s, many sector regulators have recognised the potential for cost efficiency improvement in the networks through incentive regulation aided by cost benchmarking and productivity analysis.
-Although benchmarking has achieved efficiency improvements (mainly in operating costs), new challenges have emerged as how to address the issue of network investments.
-The challenge is whether a regulatory scheme can be designed to provide the right incentives for the delivery of cost effective services while ensuring there is no systematic underinvestment or overinvestment.
+Following the liberalisation of the electricity industry since the early 1990s, many sector regulators have recognised the potential for cost efficiency improvement in the networks through incentive regulation aided by benchmarking and productivity analysis.
+Although, benchmarking has achieved efficiency (mainly in operating costs) new challenges have emerged as how to address the issue of network investments.
+The problem is whether a system of regulation can be designed that provides right incentives for delivery of cost effective services while ensuring there is no systematic underinvestment or overinvestment.
 Hence, regulators need to balance the cost and risk of underinvestment against the cost of overinvestment in maintaining and modernising the networks.

-Incentive regulation accentuates static cost efficiency while investment is a dynamic and long term activity.
-On the other hand, benchmarking is a relative concept in the sense that a firm's efficiency depends not only on its own performance but also on the performance of other companies.
-The paradoxical effect of incentive regulation concerning investment and the peculiar specifications of total cost benchmarking complicate the relationship between investment and cost efficiency under incentive regulation with the ex-post regulatory treatment of investments.
+The incentive regulation accentuates static cost efficiency while investment is a dynamic and long term activity.
+On the other hand, benchmarking is a relative concept in the sense that firm's efficiency depends not only on its own performance but also on the performance of other companies.
+The paradoxical effect of incentive regulation concerning investment and the peculiar specifications of benchmarking total costs complicate the relationship between investment and cost efficiency under the incentive regulation with ex-post regulatory treatment of investment cost.

-This paper analyses the relationship between cost efficiency and investments under incentive regulation with ex-post regulatory treatment of capital expenditure using the case of electricity distribution networks in Norway.
+This paper analyses the relationship between cost efficiency and investments under incentive regulation with ex-post regulatory treatment of capital expenditure using the case of Norway.
 The contribution of this paper is two-folded.
 Firstly, we introduce the concept of "no impact efficiency" as a revenue-neutral efficiency effect of investment under incentive regulation which makes the firm "investment efficient" and immune from cost disallowance in benchmarking process.
-Secondly, we estimate the "observed" efficiency effect of investment in order to compare this with no impact efficiency and discuss the implication of cost benchmarking for network investments in Norway.
+Secondly, we estimate the "observed" efficiency effect of investment in order to compare with no impact efficiency and hence; discuss the implication of cost benchmarking for the investment behaviour of distribution companies in Norway.
 Despite the important role of regulatory treatment of capital expenditure, using benchmarking total costs, for investments behaviour and efficiency improvement in the networks, the topic has not been formally studied in the empirical literature.

-The next section discusses the relationship between network investments and incentive regulation with reference to the Norwegian regulatory regime.
+The next Section discusses the relationship between network investments and incentive regulation with reference to the Norwegian regulation regime.
 Section 3 describes the methodology used to conceptualise the efficiency implications of investment under incentive regulation and also presents the stochastic frontier analysis procedure.
 The empirical results are presented and discussed in Section 4.
-Section 5 is the conclusions.
+Finally, Section 5 is the conclusions.